top of page

 Use our list while you figure out why some foods are a problem for you.

 Need a handy reference list with replacement ideas for these food compounds?
-Check out our Replacement List in our Online Community.
+We share a list in our book.

 Potential Next Steps